rhgcodes/liri-node-app/README.md

 #### <a name="structure-of-project"></a> Structure of the project
 <p>After you clone the repository, navigate to the project root directory (liri-node-app).
 The project directory structure is set up as follows:</p>
 <ul>
-  <li> <b>keys.js</b>: Allows access to the keys that are used to send and retrieve data to and from the Twitter and Spotify APIs.
+  <li> <b>keys.js</b>: Allows access to the key that is used to send and retrieve data to and from the Spotify API.
   </li>
   <li><b>liri.js</b>: Contains the code that is used to run the application from the command line.</li>
   <li><b>log.txt</b>: App log file.
 When you run a command, data gets logged to the terminal as well as to the log.txt file in the project's root directory.</li>